 The end point or my goal for each and every group class is to leave my clients on a workout high feeling exhausted and exhilarated, challenged yet successful, and glad it’s over but can’t wait for the next class.
 So if I begin this class by telling them to “hop on a rower for 4 minutes to warm up,” then I am doing a disservice to them and myself.
 According to ACSM, the standard for fitness professionals is now higher than ever.
 (ACSM, 2017) The warm up is your first opportunity to showcase your value as a trainer and ensure that you’ll take your clients to your desired endpoint.

 The beginning begins before the class.
 It begins when you are programming your workouts, taking into consideration range of motion (ROM), the muscles being utilized, and any anticipated physical limiting factors.
-So let’s say for example you’ve programmed Fran, one of the CrossFit “girl wods” that consists of 21-15-9 reps of thrusters and pull ups.
+So let’s say for example you’ve programmed a workout that consists of 21-15-9 reps of thrusters and pull ups.
 Ignoring the pull ups, let’s just look at the thrusters.
 You’re coupling a front squat together with a push press.
 The ideal range of motion would be hips below parallel in the squat and full extension overhead with straight arms at the top of the press.
 The muscles being utilized are well, everything.
 You’ve got the rectus abdominals, glutes, adductors, abductors, calves, hamstrings, shoulders, and so on.
 Two common anticipated physical limiting factors could be ankle weakness and/or immobility and tight adductors.
-So not only do you program Fran, you program a warm up full of everything they need to move well in the workout.
+So not only do you prepare for the workout, you complete a warm up full of everything they need to move well in the workout.
 In each warm up you include:

 1.)
 Mobility and ROM work that is based on the exercises in that particular workout.